Emirates Stadium, London, N7 7AJ

-Your Club / Coach Company must register with Arsenal Football Club if they intend to travel to Emirates Stadium by coach, by completing the attached form at least 7 days before a match.
-This simple registration form asks for coach and travel information (e.g. departure time, number of passengers, on-coach contact, vehicle registration etc.).
+Step One: Your Club / Coach Company must register with Arsenal Football Club if they intend to travel to Emirates Stadium by coach, by completing the attached form at least 7 days before a match.
+This simple registration form asks for coach and travel information (e.g., departure time, number of passengers, on-coach contact, vehicle registration etc.).

-Once the registration form has been received, Arsenal Football Club will e-mail each Club a coach identification permit along with directions on how to get to Emirates Stadium and which area they will be parked in.
+Step Two: Once the registration form has been received, Arsenal Football Club will e-mail each Club a coach identification permits along with directions on how to get to Emirates Stadium and which area they will be parked in.

-Coaches must arrive between 4 and 2 hours before the start of a match.
+Step Three: Coaches must arrive between four and two hours before the start of a match.
 Coaches must also display their identification permit clearly in the front windscreen of the vehicle.

 All access routes to the Queensland Road coach parking site will be closed by the Metropolitan Police Service 2 hours before the start of a match.
 Coaches arriving after this will not be permitted into the area and will not be allocated a parking space.